Review on Seasons at Stoke Place

-The light and airy Garden Room restaurant is now one of its focal points, and it comes complete with superb views.
-Chef Craig Van Der Meer has devised a modern British menu based on carefully sourced produce (the hotel's Victorian walled garden is being brought back to life for the growing of herbs and salad leaves).
+The light and airy Seasons restaurant located on the ground floor is now one of its focal points, and it comes complete with superb views over stunning parkland.
+Talented Executive Chef James Duggan has devised a modern British menu based on carefully sourced produce (the hotel's Victorian walled garden is being brought back to life for the growing of herbs and salad leaves).

-Stoke Place, The Garden Room is also featured in: AA GuideRate this Restaurant
+Seasons at Stoke Place is also featured in: AA GuideRate this Restaurant

 Restaurant Opening Times

 Lunch: 12.00 - 2.30pm